danielaparker/jsoncons/doc/Examples.md

 #### Update JSON in place

-Suppose you have a JSON text, and need to replace a string found at a relative location path,
+Suppose you have a JSON text, and need to replace one or more strings found at a relative location path,
 but are not allowed to modify anything else in the original text.

 ```c++